-After years as a notorious downtown institution, Lucky Cheng’s celebrated her 19th birthday by moving to 240 West 52nd Street.
-The heart of Times Square-Theatre District.
+After years as a notorious East Village institution, Lucky Cheng’s celebrated her 19th birthday by moving to 240 West 52nd Street.
+The heart of Times Square-Theater District.
 The drag queen capital of the world, opened in October 1993 in NYC’s East Village to serving dinner, cabaret, comedy, and karaoke by fiercely funny and outlandishly attired drag queens.
 When Prince Albert of Monaco dined “a la drag” in February 1994, Lucky Cheng’s was catapulted into the international limelight.
 This drag queen dinner theater remains a staple for gossip columnists as it continues to attract celebrities such as Britney Spears, Leonardo DiCaprio, Lady Gaga, Madonna, Boy George, The Cast of The Jersey Shore, and more…

 Lucky Cheng’s considered a New York institution, the Gray Line tour bus guides announce this boite as a must-see attraction on its downtown loop.
 Yes, this is the one you have seen on Snooki and JWoww, Ice T Loves Coco, Skinny Girl Bethenny Frankel, The Long Island Medium, 30 Rock, America’s Next Top Model, Access Hollywood, Growing Up Gotti, The People’s Court, Queer Eye for the Straight Guy, Sex in the City, The Howard Stern Show, The Jerry Springer Show, Sally [Jesse Raphael], Blind Date, Extra, E!, MTV, VH1, HBO, CNN, Bloomberg Television, all of the New York news channels including NY1, WABC-TV, WCBS-TV, WNBC, WPIX-TV, and WNYW Fox 5.
 Check out The New York Post Page Six scandal reports on Lucky Cheng’s below.